Temp1231112/BStf/untitled.md

 Turning the gas full on, now speeding up towards the ramp I see, the boat ramp down straight to the water…

-Only a hundred meters more and I get on it, now riding along it, the speed still accelerating, from 80 km an hour to hundred…
+Only a hundred meters more and I get on it, now riding along it, the speed still accelerating, from 80 km an hour to a hundred…

-At the moment I reach the waterline, realizing that the ride over the water is going to be bumpy, maybe way too bumpy.
+At the moment I reach the waterline, I realize that the ride over the water is going to be bumpy, maybe way too bumpy.

 Now speeding along the water surface, the gas fully on, the bike is making little jumps already because of the waves.
 Even though the water is very calm and the waves are small, it’s too much for this kind of ride.

-The bike starts getting wild, being too bumpy ride, and I start loosing the chance to get over into the other side.
+The bike starts getting wild, being too bumpy of a ride, and I start loosing the chance to get over into the other side.
 I have done about eighty meters, but actually into the wrong direction now, as the waves are making the bike uncontrollable.
-I’m just kind of following it, trying to get as close the other side as possible.
+I’m just kind of following it, trying to get as close to the other side as possible.

 At the same time I notice two jet-skis approaching me from the side, and one more a bit behind them, all coming fast towards me.
 They are apparently the security forces, so there is zero chance that I would shoot at them.
 And even if they would look like the terrorists, I have zero chance to shoot at anyone, as the bike is getting totally out of control now.
-I know that the end of this ride is just right about there.
+I know that the end of this ride is just right about here.

 Realizing that I’m going to fail…

 Thinking of losing the chance to get onto the other side, into a little cargo ship which is kind of waiting for me, the one which was our trap point for the terrorists…

-Thinking how the plan was to arrange me a set of diving gears along with the diver’s scooter for a submerged dive, being my planned escape route…
+Thinking about how the plan was to arrange me a set of diving gears along with the diver’s scooter for a submerged dive, being my planned escape route…

-Seeing the three jet-skis getting closer, the motocross bike going to take the last jump and then sink in any moment, me surely being captured… The whole thing seems like a big, big failure now.
+Seeing the three jet-skis getting closer, the motocross bike going to take the last jump and then sink any moment, me surely being captured… The whole thing seems like a big, big failure now.

     - “Fuck!”